huggingface/blog/fine-tune-whisper.md

 ### Load a Pre-Trained Checkpoint

-We'll start our fine-tuning run from the pre-trained Whisper `small` checkpoint, the weights for which we need to load from the Hugging Face Hub.
+We'll start our fine-tuning run from the pre-trained Whisper `small` checkpoint.
+To do this, we'll load the pre-trained weights from the Hugging Face Hub.
 Again, this is trivial through use of 🤗 Transformers!

 ```python
 from transformers import WhisperForConditionalGeneration